a-star-search/OrigamiWebApp/README.txt

 About the limitations of babylon js.
 ---

-Let's start by saying that babylon js is one the biggest piece of shit libraries I have had the displeasure to use.
-With that out of the way let's delve into the specifics.
+babylon js is simply a terrible library all around and in particular badly suited for representing a figure with the characteristics required.
+I only discovered that too late.
+It worked decently for the flat representation of the figure, but not for the three-dimensional one.

 A flat representation of a "bundle" cannot be flat in two different ways.